 - My $100 Forex experiment worked really well for a time, then it started to flag.
 The data was telling me that my trading method was no longer working.
 Did I listen?
 Nope.
 I blew up that account.
 This didn’t work for me.

-- Writing RapidMiner Tutorials on this blog ended up getting me a job with a great job with RapidMiner.
+- Writing RapidMiner Tutorials on this blog ended up getting me a job at RapidMiner.
 This lead to an amazing career in Data Science.
 Writing and taking an interest in things works.

 - Day trading doesn’t work for me.
 I blow up all the time.
 What works for me is swing and trend trading.
 Do more of that and no day trading.